naolos-regen/v2bg/README.md

 with the use of another application, because of how Window Managers are made differently it's almost impossible to handle it properly without using infinite ammounts of ifdefs xinfo == i3 blablabla.

+I somehow managed to spawn a 800x600 window on i3 that is locked and won't ever go away XDDD.

 ## Me after wanting to make it universal

 ![me](realisation.jpg "me after seeing how linux distributions DE WM's work XD")